falcowinkler/latex-clean-slate/README.md

 `./filechange-compile`

-This will generate a pdf and delete all the auxilary files after, every time your input files (.bib, .tex) change.
+This will generate a pdf and delete all the auxiliary files after, every time your input files (.bib, .tex) change.
+Put graphics in the root directory.
 # Troubleshooting
 If packages are missing, e.g. you get an error 'missing-package.sty not found'